Updated August 21, 2023.

 Note: the prices above are for passports loaded on MuniMobile or a Clipper Card.
 The prices are higher for paper passes.

 See price list of all Muni fares, passes and passports.

 How to buy the SF Visitor Passports.

-Cool things about MuniMobile (when it works): you save $0.25 on each bus or trolley ride, don't need to carry cash, don't have to add money to the card in advance (it uses your credit card), and you can buy tickets for the whole family on one phone.
+Cool things about MuniMobile: you save $0.50 on each bus or trolley ride, don't need to carry cash, don't have to add money to the card in advance (it uses your credit card), and you can buy tickets for the whole family on one phone.
 You can use MuniMobile for individual tickets, or load your passes onto it.

 Save money.
 If you are interested in seeing those attractions, then it's a really good deal.

-Purchased separately, all those attractions plus a 3-day Muni pass come to $154 or $159, (depending on the attraction choice) vs. $89 for the CityPass.
+Purchased separately, all those attractions would cost almost double compared to the CityPass.
 See SF CityPass for more info and booking.

 San Francisco sells monthly Muni passes, good for locals or longer-term visitors.

 Note: these passes can only be used with a Clipper Card (see below for card info).